 Worldwalkers - Inspired by the Mahayana Buddhist belief that all Buddhas journey to countless world systems to teach the path to enlightenment.

 "The US doesn't need allies, only vassals," -- this really is a quote by Vladimir Putin.
 Although to be fair, these words describes every major world power, not just the US.

-Promises to Gorbachev -- when Soviet leader Mikhail Gorbachev sought to end the Cold War and reform the USSR into a social democracy (he failed spectacularly), he received an agreement from the US-led western powers that NATO would never move further east than the borders of Germany.
+Promises to Gorbachev -- when Soviet leader Mikhail Gorbachev sought to end the Cold War and reform the USSR into a social democracy (he failed spectacularly), he received a verbal, 'Gentlemen's Agreement' from the US-led western powers that NATO would never move further east than the borders of Germany.
 Clearly this did not happen, as the organization created to oppose Russia pushed closer and closer towards its doorstep.
 The Russians would eventually yell "enough is enough", contributing to the 2014 conflict in Ukraine (War in Donbass).

 "Political power grows out of the barrel of a gun" -- Chinese Revolutionary Leader Mao Zedong, probably the most controversial figure of the 20th Century.
 His reputation is a case example of facts buried beneath raging seas of clashing propaganda, both eastern and western.
 But regardless of what individuals may think about him (*cough* backstabbing @#$hole *cough*), one historical fact shines clear: the man is a visionary -- one immortalized by his refusal to 'play by the rules'.
 His strategic redirection during the Communists' Long March is actually what inspired the ending of Chapter Two.